adrianchangcy/voicewake/README.md

 - highly susceptible to race conditions

 Solutions:
-- at frontend, allow users to spam actions, but implement a delay that resets on every action, to ideally only send the "last" action to server
+- at frontend, allow users to spam actions for better UX with a delay that resets on every action, to send only the likely "last" action to server
-- at backend (important), group the update of likes/dislikes table and metrics table within the same atomic transaction, and use row-level lock for metrics table
+- at backend (important), group the relevant queries together in an atomic transaction to prevent orphaned data, and use relevant row-level locks
-- at database, ensure heavy-write metrics table is separated from heavy-read audio clips table, so row locks on metrics don't affect other updates on audio clips
+- at database, ensure heavy-write metrics table is separated from heavy-read audio clips table, so that locks can be better managed
 - at database, avoid the use of triggers, so row insertions for populating test database remain frictionless

 Tradeoffs:
-- fairly complex concepts to grasp in practice
 - difficult to write tests for race conditions, so implementing solutions must require adequate understanding in advance

 </details>